School Programs

 Buffalo River Country

 Created in 2022 to celebrate the 50th anniversary of the Buffalo River’s designation as the country’s first National River, this program introduces students to the rich, natural life of the Buffalo River.
 We delve into the geology, beauty, history, and culture of the area with a hands-on exploration of the museum’s collections.
 Teachers can either bring students to the museum or we will bring the river to you on your school campus.
-You choose!
+Curriculum frameworks include:

 Civil War Home Fronts and Haversacks